Hostile work environment: Strategies to reduce conflict and foster safety in 2025

 What is hostile work environment training?

-Hostile Work Environment Training is a specialized program designed to educate employees and employers about the dangers of workplace hostility, discrimination, and harassment.
+Hostile work environment training is a specialized training to mitigate hostile work environment, designed to educate employees and employers about the dangers of workplace hostility, discrimination, and harassment.
 It's more than just a checkbox on the HR to-do list – it's about fostering a culture of respect, inclusivity, and professionalism.

 Here's the scoop on why it's essential: